djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 	attrlink=""
 >}}

-Where the callgraph is a very interesting tab to explore:
+What you're looking at is a list of all the function calls made inside your program, organised by (cumulative) cost.
+As you can see here, 99.99% of our CPU time is spent in `main()`, 68.47% in `spreadFire()`, and so forth.

+The callgraph tab (bottom right) is a very interesting tab to explore.
+It shows what functions call which others functions in a tree view, and gives us a great visual representation of where most cost in the program sits:

 {{<
 	figure src="callgraph.png"